andydavy-7/n2-paradox/Paradox Discovery Framework - Final V3.md

 - Describe the interface, not the implementation
 - Focus on what users see and do
 - Make it exciting and visual

 ---

-## Example Transformation

-### Original Paradox Output (Technical):
-"The system shall validate document metadata against business rules BR-001 through BR-005, storing validated data in PostgreSQL with foreign key constraints to the workflow table."

-### V0 Prompt Version (Visual):
-"When users click 'Next' in the upload wizard, the form shows inline validation with red error text for missing required fields.
-Fields turn green with checkmarks when valid.
-The 'Submit' button enables only when all validations pass."

----